-Dynamic Site Acceleration via Azure CDN
+Dynamic site acceleration via Azure CDN

 With the explosion of social media, electronic commerce, and the hyper-personalized web, a rapidly increasing percentage of the content served to end users is generated in real time.
-Users expect fast, reliable, and personalized web experiences, independent of their browser, location, device, or network.
+Users expect a fast, reliable, and personalized web experience, independent of their browser, location, device, or network.
 However, the very innovations that make these experiences so engaging also slow page downloads and put the quality of the consumer experience at risk.

 Configuring CDN endpoint to accelerate delivery of dynamic files

 To configure a CDN endpoint to optimize delivery of dynamic files, you can either use the Azure portal, the REST APIs, or any of the client SDKs to do the same thing programmatically.

 To configure a CDN endpoint for DSA optimization by using the Azure portal: